I was fascinated by the stock market ever since Harshad Mehta became famous.

 Can you imagine the scale and magnitude of profits or losses that can be made by trading on the Shanghai Composite (SSEC)?

-However do not speculate in the commodities and currency markets with not more than 0.5% of your net liquid income (net cash only, not land, gold etc), after all expenses, including your planned foreign world tour with your wife, mistress or toy boy whichever may be the case.
+However do not speculate in the F&O, commodities and currency markets with not more than 0.5% of your net liquid capital (net cash only, not counting your investments in land, gold, bluechip and good stocks etc), after all expenses, including your planned foreign world tour with your wife, mistress or toy boy whichever may be the case.

 I have made huge amounts of money before I reached 30, that ordinary people would not make in a lifetime.